mirna-ashour/ease-journal/README.md

 - **/hello**: A basic endpoint for testing server connectivity.
 Returns a "hello world" response.
 - **/endpoints**: Lists all available endpoints in the system.
 - **/** or **/MainMenu**: Provides a main menu interface with various options:
-  - List user account information
+  - List a user's account information
-  - List user journal categories
+  - List a user's journal categories
   - List all user journal entries
   - List all users
   - Exit